ronnieschuurbiers/zf2-assetic-module/README.md

 ### Allow overwriting

 If caching is disabled, the ZF2 Assetic module will write the assets to the webserver on every request.
-To only write assets that do not exist yet, enable the `allowOverwrite` config option.
+To only write assets that do not exist yet, disable the `allowOverwrite` config option.
+This means you will have to manually empty the assets directory on the webserver if any assets are updated.

 ### Caching